keptn/lifecycle-toolkit/docs/content/en/contribute/general/contrib-guidelines-gen/_index.md

 ---

 Before using Keptn
-as a contributor to the Keptn `lifecycle-controller` repository, it is expected that you comply with the guidelines while making contributions towards the repository.
+as a contributor to the Keptn `lifecycle-toolkit` repository, it is expected that you comply with the guidelines while making contributions towards the repository.